-This section sets out the extent to which the JVCs have complied with key aspects of the access undertakings, including the access agreement that forms part of the access undertakings and which has been entered into with access seekers.
+This section sets out the extent to which the JVCs have complied with key aspects of the access undertakings, including the access agreement that forms part of the access undertakings.

-We have not sought to cover all aspects of the access undertaking and access agreement within our report given there are many aspects of these documents that are non-substantive or which were not operative or relied upon during the 2013-2014 financial year (e.g. the liability and indemnity provisions under the access agreement).
+We have not sought to cover all aspects of the access undertaking and access agreement as part of our report given there are many aspects of these documents that are non-substantive or which were not operative or relied upon during the 2014-2015 financial year.